 ACQ NUMBER OF INTEGRATIONS and ACQ PHOTON COLLECTION DURATION are not user changeable.

-The PRIMARY CHANNEL defines the pointing origin (i.e., where the science target would be centered in the absence of dithering) and field boundaries (for mosaic overlap calculations).
+The PRIMARY CHANNEL defines the pointing origin (i.e., where the science target would be centered in the absence of dithering), available dither patterns, and field boundaries (for mosaic overlap calculations).
 Options include:

-*The default choice should be ALL, unless the science case wishes to prioritize longer-wavelength observations at the possible expense of the target not being in the short-wavelength field of view.
+*The default choice should be ALL, unless the science case wishes to prioritize data quality in a particular wavelength channel at the expense of other wavelengths (e.g., maximizing long-wavelength source separation at the possible expense of the target not being in the short-wavelength field of view).

 The DITHERS dialog box handles the creation of dither patterns, which must be created before defining your exposure sequence.
 Each DITHER is specified by setting several parameters: DITHER TYPE, OPTIMIZED FOR, and DIRECTION.